Football Weak Side

-The weak side in football is the side of the field opposite the side that the tight end (TE), a player on the offense, stands on.
-The weak side is used in by defensive coordinators when designing plays.
-The free safety, a player position on defense, stands on the weak side of the field.
-The weak side has fewer people, which is one of the reasons it's considered the weak side.
-The side of the field with the tight end is called the strong side.
+The weak side in football is the side of the field opposite the side that the tight end (TE), a player on the offense, lines up on.
+The weak side is used by defensive coordinators when designing plays and by players when aligning themselves on the field.

 The free safety, a player position on the defense, stands on the weak side of the field.
 The weak side has fewer offensive players, which is one of the reasons it’s considered the weak side.
 The side of the field with the tight end is called the strong side because it has an extra blocker, and therefore, most offenses make run plays toward the strong side because the additional coverage can better protect the ball carrier from being tackled.

 Weak Side Players